YuHu0621/Anagram/README.md

 Commenting the code; extract some methods; remove the usefulConstant interface; renames quiet a few variables Surrounded body of for loop and if statement in fewerOfEachLetter with curly braces

-Surrounded body of for loop and if statement in fewerOfEachLetter with curly braces

 Yu-edit on March 30
 Delete interface UsefulConstants.